andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_03_ReconAll.rst

 Using the Recon-all command
 ********

-The recon-all command requires a T1-weighted anatomical image with good contrast between the white matter and the grey matter.
+All the recon-all command requires is a T1-weighted anatomical image with good contrast between the white matter and the grey matter.
 If your anatomical image is called subj1_anat.nii, for example, you can run recon-all with the following command:

 ::